dusk-network/plonk/docs /notes-snark.md

-This module contains the methodology for constructing ZK-SNARKS.
+This module contains the methodology of how zk-SNARKS are constructed.